MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Detections_Defender.md

     | summarize count() by $table
     ```

 1. The result might show events from different tables, but in our case, we want to investigate the SecurityEvent table.
-The EventID and Event that we are looking is "4732 - A member was added to a security-enabled local group".
+The EventID and Event that we are looking for is *4732 - A member was added to a security-enabled local group*.
 With this, we will identify adding a member to a privileged group. **Run** the following KQL query to confirm:

     ```KQL
     SecurityEvent